Gerry Blass, President & CEO, ComplyAssistant

 Jason Tahaney, Director of Technology, Community Options

 In today’s world, it’s easier than ever for hackers to take advantage of organizations online.
 Recent examples of this have come in the wake of the Colonial Pipeline attack and the Scripps Health EHR breach.
 The repercussions of both attacks—which include gasoline shortages up and down the east coast and disruption of EHR, website, and patient portal—are continuing to be felt long after the bad actors do their dirty work.
-So, what can organizations do to protect themselves?
+So, what can organizations do to protect themselves from the next phishing scam?

 In a recent edition of HCPro’s Revenue Cycle Advisor, ComplyAssistant’s very own Gerry Blass and others in the industry spoke to the challenges that HIM professionals have faced in light of Cofense’s 2020 Annual Phishing Report.
 They also offered insight and perspective on how to mitigate these challenges.